Military discharge: Dishonorable discharge (DD)

-With a dishonorable discharge, all or almost all benefits are forfeited, regardless of any past honorable service; this type of discharge is regarded as shameful in the military.
+With a dishonorable discharge, all or almost all benefits are forfeited, regardless of any past honorable service, and this type of discharge is regarded as shameful in the military.
 As with many bad conduct discharges, dishonorable discharges are normally preceded by military prison sentences and are formally issued after completion of both confinement and the appellate review process.
-In the rare case that a court-martial decides on a death sentence, the dishonorable discharge is meted out the day prior to the condemned soldier being put to death.
+In the rare event that a court-martial imposes a death sentence, the dishonorable discharge will be given out on the day prior to the condemned soldier being put to death.

-In most states, a dishonorable discharge is deemed the equivalent of a felony conviction, with attendant loss of many civil rights.
-Veterans who have been dishonorably discharged lose the ability to vote, own firearms, work government jobs, receive government assistance and loans, and hold public office or jury service.
-Additionally, since government aid is normally not available and bank loans very difficult to obtain for those with dishonorable discharges, veterans who are dishonorably discharged often find attending post-secondary education difficult.
+In most states, a dishonorable discharge is deemed the equivalent of a felony conviction, with the concomitant loss of many civil rights.
+Veterans who have been dishonorably discharged lose the ability to own firearms, work government jobs and receive government assistance and loans, and in some jurisdictions also to vote, hold public office, or serve in a jury.
+Additionally, since government aid is normally not available and bank loans are very difficult to obtain for those with dishonorable discharges, veterans who are dishonorably discharged often find attending post-secondary education difficult, and many have a difficult time finding work once they return to civilian life.

-Additionally, US federal law prohibits possession of ammunition, firearms, or explosives by those who have been dishonorably discharged.
-Per the Gun Control Act of 1968, being dishonorably discharged is also a disqualifying question on ATF Form 4473, which must be completed and signed to purchase a firearm from a Federal Firearms Licensee, and in most cases result in a denial by the Brady background check that must be performed and passed to allow a sale.
+US federal law also prohibits possession of ammunition, firearms, or explosives by those who have been dishonorably discharged.
+Per the Gun Control Act of 1968, being dishonorably discharged is also a disqualifying question on ATF Form 4473, which must be completed and signed to purchase a firearm from a Federal Firearms Licensee, and in most cases will result in a denial by the Brady background check that must be performed and passed to allow a sale.

-Finally, many veterans who are dishonorably discharged have a difficult time finding work once they return to civilian life.